Tree & Bench Memorials

 Trees Forever is an all-volunteer group dedicated to the planting of a diversity of trees within the city of Marshalltown, encouraging proper tree care and maintenance, and providing educational opportunities to adults and youths.
 We believe an abundance and diversity of trees in our city improves the quality of life and creates a positive public image.

-Marshalltown Trees Forever group members meet monthly on the second Tuesday at 4:30 p.m. at the Iowa State Extension office, 2608 South 2nd Street in Marshalltown.
+Marshalltown Trees Forever volunteer members meet the second Thursday each month at 4:00 p.m. at the Marshall County - Iowa State Extension office, 2608 South 2nd Street in Marshalltown.

 Raising Funds to Grow Trees

-The Trees Forever wishes to raise funds to purchase trees to be planted in 2021.
-Marshalltown Strong gardens or windows flags are available purchased for $10.
-Flags are available at Parks & Recreation (10 W State), Create A Keepsakes (9 W Main) and Marla's Headliner on Main (118 W Main), 19 Salon & Spa (19 S 1st Street), and Hellberg's Jewelers (13 W Main).
-All proceeds of these flags will go toward the purchase of trees.
+The Trees Forever wishes to continue to raise funds to purchase trees to be planted throughout Marshalltown.
+Only a few Marshalltown Strong gardens / windows flags remain to be purchased for $10.
+Only a few flags are available at Parks & Recreation (10 W State).
+All proceeds go toward the purchase of trees.

 A FREE TREE

-Marshalltown Trees Forever is offering Marshalltown property owners a free tree to plant on the city terrace.
+Marshalltown Trees Forever is offering Marshalltown property owners a free tree to plant on the city right-of-way.
+(The right-of-way is the area between the sidewalk and the street.)

-These trees will be purchased through Alliant Energy’s Branching Out grant program* which requires that the trees are planted on public property.
-The terrace is the area between the sidewalk and the street.
+These trees will be purchased through Alliant Energy’s Branching Out grant program* which requires that the trees are planted on public property, which includes the right-of-way area between a sidewalk and a street.

-As funds and trees permit, trees will be available for spring or fall planting seasons.
+As funds, trees and weather during planting seasons permit, trees will be available for spring or fall planting seasons.
 Trees will be given on a first-come, first-served basis.
-Be aware that some terrace locations may not meet the requirements for tree planting.
+Be aware some right-of-way locations may not meet the requirements for tree planting.

 What Trees Forever will do: